Area jobless rate ticked up to 4.4% in May

 Pasquotank recorded the area’s largest jobless increase by percentage, rising from 4.7% to 5%.
 Elizabeth City’s May unemployment rate, which factors into Pasquotank’s rate, also rose by .3%, increasing to 4.7%.

 Pasquotank also reported the area’s largest numerical increase in jobless claims in May: 53.
-Seven-hundred seventy-three workers filed for unemployment in April, versus 826 doing so in May.
-The county’s workforce also increased the most in May, rising an area-high 45 to 16,534.
+Seven-hundred seventy-three Pasquotank residents filed for unemployment in April, versus 826 in May.
+The county’s workforce also increased in May, rising an area-high 45 to 16,534.

 Chowan reported 11 more jobless claims in May than April, as 262 workers sought benefits.
 Its workforce fell by six to 5,513.